 Implementing I/O psychology into your business

-- DiSC Assessment: This test identifies communication styles in the workplace and helps employees understand how to more effectively work together and talk to each other.
+DiSC Assessment: This test identifies communication styles in the workplace, and helps employees understand how to more effectively work together and communicate.
 Learn more about using the DiSC model in this Business News Daily article.

-- Myer-Briggs: Also known as the MBTI, this test puts you into one of 16 personality types to help you understand how you perceive the world and why you make decisions.
+Myers-Briggs: Also known as the MBTI, this test categorizes you as one of 16 personality types to help you understand how you perceive the world and why you make decisions.
 Though this is a popular test, there is some controversy surrounding it, according to Crant, since it doesn't always produce the same results when someone takes the test multiple times.

-- Predictive Index: The Predictive Index, or PI, is a short, simple test that helps you understand your employees' behaviors at work.
-This can help you align goals and improve efficiency.
+Predictive Index: The Predictive Index, or PI, is a short, simple test that helps you understand your employees' behaviors at work.
+This test can help you align goals and improve efficiency.

-- Situational Judgement Tests (SJTs): SJTs use stimulated situations to test how workers would react in a given circumstance.
-That way, you can gauge their customer service skills and confront any possible flaws in their approach.
+- Situational judgment tests (SJTs): SJTs use stimulated situations to test how workers would react in a given circumstance.
+Based on their response, you can gauge their customer service skills and confront any possible flaws in their approach.

-You can learn more about I/O psychology and find qualified professionals by visiting the Society for Industrial and Organizational Psychology website.
+You can learn more about I/O psychology and find qualified professionals by visiting the Society for Industrial and Organizational Psychology.

-Additional reporting by Jill Bowers.
+Sammi Caramela contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.